matt-l-morgan/music_editing_project-/src/cs3500/music/model/README.txt

 -We also added volume and Instrument fields to Abstract notes to integrate with midi files

 - also added a tempo field to the model

+HW6 Views:
+- we made a console view that took advantage of the display function in our model
+- we tested this view using Output stream

+- we mad a gui view using swing.
+We had one Frame class and one panel class

+- we also implemented a mdid view to play the midi file audibly
+- we tested this view using mocks for the reciever and synthesizer